zhen-zen/YogaSMC/README.md

 ### Fan control (WIP)

 ## YogaWMI
 Support for parsing WMI devices and properties.
+On some devices, it could act as YogaVPC with access to extensive device control method.

 (For Thunderbolt WMI interface, see [al3xtjames/ThunderboltPkg](https://github.com/al3xtjames/ThunderboltPkg) instead.)